 Tequila and sweet vermouth come together for a tasteful and sophisticated take on the classic cocktail.

 Amanda Swanson is a tequila sommelier, which simply put means she’s an expert.
-At her home bar of Anejo Tribeca in the city of Manhattan, she created a tasty and worthy variation of the classic drink on its home turf.
+At her home bar of Añejo Tribeca in Manhattan, she created a tasty and worthy variation of the classic drink on its home turf.
 Swapping out aged tequila for the rye or bourbon, Swanson managed to concoct a drink that was different enough from the original, yet still retained a lot of what makes a Manhattan what it is… golden brown with hints of caramel and toffee, and instead of the bite of the original drink, the tequila in this version brings with it the sweeter flavor of agave.

 The Tequila Manhattan, sometimes called Distrito Federal after Mexico City, is a drink to savor and sip.
-Whenever you find yourself in a darkened bar, sitting toward the back, deep in a leather bound booth, ask your bartender to whip up one of these.
+Whenever you find yourself in a darkened bar, sitting toward the back, deep in a leather-bound booth, ask your bartender to whip up one of these.
 Especially after you’ve had a filling and hearty meal.
 Relax with one or two of these cocktails and your troubles will melt away for the night.

 What is the best tequila for this cocktail?